jvasile/Planeteria/README.md

 ### Loading the site on your machine
-Note that without running it on a virtual server, form submission won't work, so you won't be able to create or administer a planet, however you can view the homepage just fine.
+Note that without running it on an Apache server, form submission won't work, so you won't be able to create or administer a planet, however you can view the static pages just fine.

 Run ```planeteria.py``` which should generate the html files for the site and place them in the ```/www``` folder.
 Then open ```/www/index.html``` in a browser window.